Who are Community Boards’ mediators?

-All of our mediators are trained and highly qualified volunteers, who donate their time and skills to help people like yourself find solutions to shared problems.
+Our mediators are trained and highly qualified volunteer Community Mediators, who donate their time and skills to help people like yourself find solutions to shared problems.

 How long does it take to schedule a mediation?